VCTLabs/DE1_SOC_Linux_FB/README.rst

 $ make ARCH=arm CROSS_COMPILE=${CC}
 $ sudo dd if=./u-boot-with-spl.sfp of=/dev/sdX3

-where sdX is your sdcard device.
+where sdX is your sdcard device and CC is your toolchain prefix.
 Now try the qts script and rebuild using all 3 make commands.

+At this point, u-boot essentially doesn't care what it loads if it has the right name; this goes for all of the files - soc_system.rbf, socfpga.dtb, boot.scr, and zImage.
+The key is matching the right .rbf with the right .dtb file, since there are multiple DT blobs in the kernel build but only one (correct) .rbf for each matching .dtb file.
+The Yocto kernel recipes takes care of this with config options, so it's up to you if you build the kernel by hand (or with the kernel builder).
+There is no de1_soc device tree file in any upstream kernel, so the following patches are added in the Yocto image and kernel builder:

+* DE1_SOC_Linux_FB project (ie, this one) uses ``socfpga_cyclone5_de1_soc-fb.dts``
+* DE1-SoC-Sound project uses ``socfpga_cyclone5_de1_soc-audio.dts``

 Kernel Notes
 ============